Adrian Kappenberger

-Adrian Kappenberger (born 25 August 1996) is a Danish professional footballer who plays for Hillerød as a goalkeeper.
+Adrian Kappenberger (born 25 August 1996) is a Danish professional footballer who plays as a goalkeeper for Danish Superliga club Brøndby.

 Career

 Kappenberger began his career at lower-level clubs, including Oure and Fredensborg BI, before joining FC Helsingør in 2017.
 In June 2018, he signed with Danish Superliga club Hobro IK.
 There, he mainly featured as a backup to starting goalkeeper Jesper Rask.

 On 11 July 2023, Kappenberger joined newly promoted Danish Superliga club Hvidovre IF on a two-year deal.
 On 30 May 2024, Hvidovre confirmed that they had terminated Kappenberger's contract by mutual agreement.
 The following day, he signed with Hillerød Fodbold on a contract until June 2026.

+On 3 July 2026, Kappenberger signed a one-year contract with Danish Superliga club Brøndby.
+Alongside his playing career, he had been a goalkeeping coach in the club's academy, working with its under-13, under-14 and under-15 goalkeepers.
+He left the role before signing.